 I’m also the queen of overworking myself to the point of exhaustion and burnout.
 As someone who never seems to learn from their mistakes, let me tell you from first-hand experience that burnout is very real.
 This kind of ties in with the time management point above, but make sure you take time to just chill.
 Block some time off in your busy week for some quality self-care.
 Your mind and body will thank you when midterms and finals hit.
 I swear.

 Just because you’re a student doesn’t mean you should be limited to campus.
 Get out and go on an adventure!
 There are so many hidden gems in Halifax and Truro, it’s actually ridiculous.
 It’s been four years of living here and I still haven’t seen all of the city yet.
-I highly recommend you take the time to go out and see what this place has to offer, especially if you plan on moving back to your hometown after graduation.
+I highly recommend you take the time to go out and see what this place has to offer when you have the opportunity to do it—especially if you plan on moving back to your hometown after graduation.
 Here’s a hint: there’s a lot.

 Do university at your own pace